Installing Ansible in RHEL 7 / CentOS 7

 ansiblenode2 - 192.168.122.13

-As don’t have DNS server so updated the servers information in /etc/hosts file for name resolution in all the 3 nodes.
+Since we don’t have a DNS server configured in our lab environment, we need to update the server information in the /etc/hosts file for name resolution on all three nodes.

 192.168.122.11 ansiblecontrolnode.thelinuxclub.com ansiblecontrolnode